 6.3.5FORMAL RESOLUTION & GRIEVANCE PROCESS

-When addressing Formal Complaints of Sexual Harassment that are not dismissed by the Title IX Coordinator or resolved through the Informal Resolution process, the University will employ a formal resolution and grievance process that ensures:
+When addressing Formal Complaints of Sex Discrimination or Sexual Harassment that are not dismissed by the Title IX Coordinator or resolved through the Informal Resolution process, the University will employ a formal resolution and grievance process that ensures:

 - Complainants and respondents are treated equitably by offering supportive measures to both;